nasa/cumulus-orca/tasks/request_files/README.md

 of inserting one 'error' row, then updating it to 'inprogress'.
 These 3 test files would need some work to be able to rely on them, such as more assert tests.
 For now they can be used as a development aid.
-To run them you'll need to define these 4 environment variables in a file named private_config.json.
-Do NOT check into GIT.
+To run them you'll need to define these 4 environment variables in a file named private_config.json, but do NOT check it into GIT.
 ex:
 (podr2) λ cat private_config.json
 {"DATABASE_HOST": "db.host.gov_goes_here",